-- If your item is found, Air Canada will contact you and your property returned to you.
+- If your item is found, Chargerback, Air Canada’s partner, will contact you, and your property will be returned to you.

 If, before leaving the airport, you notice that your baggage has been damaged, you should notify an Air Canada or Air Canada Express agent at the Baggage Service counter.
 If you have already left the airport, Air Canada strongly advise you to return to the airport with your damaged baggage, ticket and baggage tags to report the damage.

 Proof of damage, presented in the form of photographs of the baggage with the baggage tags on the baggage, photographs of the damage, tickets and baggage tags, must be reported to Air Canada Baggage Claims at the latest within 7 days from receipt of the baggage.
 Failure to comply with these time limit releases Air Canada from any liability.
 Air Canada is not liable for damage considered to be normal wear or caused to baggage that is over packed, overweight or unsuitably packed.